 Kindt, Carol Lee and Linda Rockwell High.
 "Jack and the Tale Without End."
 In Once Upon a Mountain Tale: Eight Jack and Grandfather Tales.
 Lakeland, TN: Memphis Musicraft Publications, 1995.
 Tales accompanied by songs, musical and dramatic improvisation options, and drawings with which children can make puppets and backdrops.
 Jack risks having his head chopped off by accepting the challenge of the king who loves stories.
 In Jack's tale a mouse removes one grain of wheat at a time.
 At the end the story says, "And as far as we know, the mouseónever did finish carrying out the wheat."
 The accompanying song, "The Mouse Gnawed In" with lyrics by Linda High," has a melody "adapted from Wish That Gal Was Mine."
 The other tales are "Jack and the Robbers," "Jack and Ol' Mossyfoot," "Jack and the Big Ol' Rock," "The Three Sillies," "Jack and the Northwest Wind," "The Green Gourd," "Soap!
 Soap!
 Soap!"

 Baldwin, James.
 "The Endless Tale."
 From Fifty Famous Stories Retold.
 The tale is set in the Far East, where the king listens to the tale about locusts carrying away corn for two years before giving his daughter to the "strange story-teller."
 Then the king who loved stories "did not care to listen to any more stories."
-Reprinted by Lisa Ripperton in The Baldwin Project.
+Reprinted in Gateway to the Classics web site, with audio reading.
+Also in Parker, Victoria, compiler.
+The Fish and the Hare and Other Silly Stories.
+Gareth Stevens Publishing, 2016.

 "An Endless Story."
 In Yolen, Jane, ed.
 Favorite Folktales from Around the World.
 New York: Pantheon, 1986, p.
 45. Reprinted from Seki Keigo's Folktales of Japan, trans.
 Robert J. Adams (Chicago: Univ. of Chicago Press, 1963).
 There is no storytelling frame or contest in this version.
 An endless series of rats jump overboard and drown themselves one by one when two groups realize there is nothing to eat in the cities they left or the ones where they hoped to find food (Nagasaki and Satsuma).
 Yolen identifies the endless tale as type 2300.